pablouser1/TikScraperPHP/README.md

 I personally use [this one](https://github.com/carcabot/tiktok-signature) and I highly recommend it.

 ## TODO
-* Fix getHashtagFeed (currently returning VERIFY_CODE at least for me)
+* Fix getHashtagFeed and getDiscover (currently returning VERIFY_CODE at least for me)
 * Adding Discover
 * Cache some cookies